Angela R. Riley

 J.D., Harvard, 1998

 Professor Riley began her career clerking for Chief Judge T. Kern of the Northern District of Oklahoma.
 She then worked as a litigator at Quinn Emanuel in Los Angeles, specializing in intellectual property litigation.
 In 2003 she was selected to serve on her tribe’s Supreme Court, becoming the first woman and youngest Justice of the Supreme Court of the Citizen Potawatomi Nation of Oklahoma.
 In 2010 and again in 2016 she was elected by her tribe's General Council to serve as Chief Justice.
-She is the Co-Chair for the United Nations - Indigenous Peoples’ Partnership Policy Board, which is a commitment to the implementation of the UN Declaration on the Rights of Indigenous Peoples.
+She previously served as Co-Chair for the United Nations - Indigenous Peoples’ Partnership Policy Board, with a dedicated mission to implement the UN Declaration on the Rights of Indigenous Peoples.
 She is also an Evidentiary Hearing Officer for the Morongo Band of Mission Indians.

 Professor Riley is a member of the American Law Institute and a co-editor of the Cohen's Handbook on Federal Indian Law.
 She served as the Oneida Indian Nation Visiting Professor of Law at Harvard Law School in Fall 2015.
 You can visit her website at www.angelarriley.com.